xtuml/mc/doc/notes/42_japanese_char_crash_int.md

   in our document generation tool.
 Specifically, the ```doc.xml``` file created by docgen.exe contains properly encoded UTF-8, but the ```doc.html``` file that comes out of xsltproc.exe does not.
 Thus, what is displayed to the user is not good data.
-Issue [4] is moved to the upcoming release list "Hercules" to address this.
+Issue [4] is moved to the upcoming release list "Indus" to address this.

 7. Unit Test
 ------------
 7.1  Compile the new script, see [6].
 7.2  Test build
   - Log in to kbrown-vm-w7-jp
   - Put the new xtumlmc_build.exe into place in the BridgePoint 4.1.0 installation